Once upon a time…

 It was love at first sight, and I guess the feeling was mutual, because the Tarot has been a profound, lifelong friend and guide for me and for those with whom I share my gifts.

-Twice a month, I offer my readings at the local metaphysical bookstore, to help people gain insight and clarity when faced with the choices and challenges of life.
+When I am able to get back to work, I will resume offering my readings in person, via phone, or twice a month at our local metaphysical bookstore.
+I love to help people gain insight and clarity when faced with the choices and challenges of life.

 My main emphasis, however, is to teach and encourage others to use the Tarot as a tool for ritual, healing and self-discovery.
-And I am currently writing a book about how to work with the Tarot.
+I am currently writing several ground-breaking books about how to work with the Tarot.

 As a member of the American Tarot Association, I am pledged to conduct my work with complete fairness, honesty and a strong code of ethics.
 I also belong to the Tarot Association of the British Isles, and the Tarot Professionals.